 I had one client who liked Friday updates, one who was happy to just let me get on with the task and chuck it into Dropbox when I’m done and another who liked daily feedback.

-I update most clients by email but one prefers private Twitter messages, so ascertain how your clients want to be contacted and how often.
+I updated most clients by email but one preferred private Twitter messages, so ascertain how your clients want to be contacted and how often.
 If in doubt update the client at the end of each day and if you’re running behind schedule then tell them asap.

 If a client is constantly having to chase you for updates then you’re not doing your job properly.

 Research apparently says you should focus on just one thing and that it’s inefficient to multi-task, but it’s kinda what we do for a living!
 Of course you need to focus on the task at hand, but you’re also going to be working with multiple clients who all think they’re your only/most important client.